And welcome once again, ladies and gentlemen, back to the Limbaugh Institute for Advanced Conservative Studies.

 Yes.

-In my mind, well, in reality, Trevon before his death, he thought I was still on the phone.
+In my mind, well, in reality, Trayvon, before his death, he thought I was still on the phone.

-If you click on the Android, that can end a call.
+If you just click on the android, that can end the call.

 And she had to put Trayvon on the bottom of this thing.